A Balrog in the Closet

 "What?"
 Confusion crossed Legolas' young face.

 "It will only be a short stay, Legolas," Thranduil said as his smile waned, thinking of a reason he would accept.
-He did not wish to scare him by telling him he believed it to be too dangerous since he did not want to take another risk with his son after he lost his wife so recently.
+He did not wish to frighten him by telling him he believed it to be too dangerous since he did not want to take another risk with his son after he lost his wife so recently.

 "But I wish to see Elladan and Elrohir," Legolas replied.